tincan-linux/tincan-linux.github.io/site/register.md

 +------------------------------------------------------------------------------+

-Fill out this tiny form to register as a Tin Can Linux user and forever be immortalized in the list of users. (note: requires JS to view registered users)
+Fill out this tiny form to register as a Tin Can Linux user and forever be immortalized in the list of users.``

 $[ site/form.html